A History of Drury Presidents

 The Twelfth President

 Drury faced more financial troubles during Dr. John Bartholomy's presidency - troubles that led to reduction in faculty and staff.
-But the college also experienced its share of growth.
+Despite troubles, the college also experienced its share of growth.
 A new enrollment strategy led to one of the largest freshman classes in Drury's history in 1978.
 The campus's physical plant, Pearsons Hall and Stone Chapel were all expanded or renovated.
 Also during Bartholomy's presidency, a "performing arts complex" project was completed, including the renovation of Clara Thompson Hall and the construction of the O'Bannon Music Center and the Lydy Art Center.

 Academic departments were reorganized under Bartholomy, combining former departments to create new ones, such as Behavioral Science and Fine Arts.
 Three new major programs of study were also made available - accounting, architecture and criminology.